The Mission of the Arts and Humanities Division is to encourage and promote artistic expression and diversity in the City of Lawton.

 Send us a message

-This spending - $331.2 million by nonprofit arts and cultural organizations and an additional $541.6 million in event-related spending by their audiences - supports 29,165 full-time equivalent jobs, generates $588.2 million in household income to local residents, and delivers $84.5 million in local and state government revenue.
+This spending - $331.2 million by nonprofit arts and cultural organizations and an additional $541.6 million in event-related spending by their audiences - supports 29,165 full-time equivalent jobs, generating $588.2 million in household income to local residents, and delivers $84.5 million in local and state government revenue.

-McMahon Auditorium Authority is a public trust dedicated to further the vision of Mrs. Louise D. McMahon to advocate the advancement of the arts and other educational and cultural endeavors through the use of the McMahon Memorial Auditorium.
+McMahon Auditorium Authority is a public trust dedicated to furthering the vision of Mrs. Louise D. McMahon to advocate the advancement of the arts and other educational and cultural endeavors through the use of the McMahon Memorial Auditorium.
 Visit swokarts.com for more information about events and information about the auditorium.

-- International Festival Committee oversees the planning of Lawton’s annual International Festival, a free, three-day, event to promote greater awareness and appreciation of Lawton’s diverse heritage.
-This family-oriented extravaganza is full of fun, food, children’s games and activities, demonstration artists, retailers, concerts, and multicultural experiences that make the Lawton Fort Sill Community so unique.
+- International Festival Committee oversees the planning of Lawton’s annual International Festival, a free, three-day event to promote greater awareness and appreciation of Lawton’s diverse heritage.
+This family-oriented extravaganza is full of fun, food, children’s games and activities, demonstration artists, retailers, concerts, and multicultural experiences that make the Lawton Fort Sill Community unique.
 Visit swokarts.com for more information about this year’s festival.

 - Lawton - Ft.
-Sill Freedom Festival Committeeoversees the planning of Lawton’s celebration of America’s Independence Day.
+Sill Freedom Festival Committee oversees the planning of Lawton’s celebration of America’s Independence Day.